 The Immunization Action Program (IAP) is a grant-funded program aimed at reducing or eliminating vaccine preventable diseases in Montgomery County by evaluating and improving immunization rates in infants under the age of three and adolescents 13-15 years old.
 Services for providers include continuing education programs, monthly newsletters, quality assurance programs Maximizing Office Based Immunizations (MOBI) and Teen Immunization Education Sessions (TIES) assessment of immunization rates (AFIX), and other educational materials/presentations.

 Providers interested in more information or wanting to schedule a program should contact the IAP Nurse during normal business hours at 937-496-7698 or 937-224-8707.

 How do I obtain a copy of my shot record?

 Shot records are maintained by the doctor or clinic that gave you your shots.
 If you received your shots from the immunization clinic you can request a copy of your records in person or via mail.
 Copies of shot records are free of charge.

 Requests in person can be made at the Immunization Clinic during regular business hours.
-When requesting a record by mail make sure to include the full name (maiden name, if applicable) and the date of birth of the person whose record is needed, the address where the record should be mailed, and a check or money order for $4.00.
-The complete request should be mailed to the Public Health Clinic address.
+When requesting a record by mail make sure to include the full name (maiden name, if applicable) and the date of birth of the person whose record is needed, and the address where the record should be mailed.
+The complete request should be mailed to the Public Health Clinic address (on right).

 Records can be faxed to another doctor or clinic at no charge upon receiving a signed record release from the office.